alexfernandez/loadtest/README.md

 The `result` object passed to this callback function has the same fields as the `result` object passed to `statusCallback`.

-`customError` can be added to mark this result as failed or error. `customeErrorCode` will be provided in the final statistics, in addtion to the http status code.
+`customError` can be added to mark this result as failed or error. `customErrorCode` will be provided in the final statistics, in addtion to the http status code.

 Example: